Sofita cleared her mind of the past and snatched up her axico, determined to lose herself in some literature. Regrettably, she still wasn’t alone.

 Pitana Dag approached with arms open.

-Unusually lean in her fashionable pantsuit, the long-faced Dag changed little since their teenage years, her thick hair molded into seven neatly fashioned cylinders stacked to form a single row from her brow to her neck.
+Unusually lean in her fashionable pantsuit, the long-faced Dag changed little since their teenage years, wearing her thick hair molded into seven neatly fashioned cylinders that formed a single row from her brow to her neck.

-Zaxiri interest was a given since hizaki were sexual partialists that kept things exciting.
-The subbie’s hungry stare was unusual; hizaki proved too self-absorbed, and their compulsive use of sophisticated vocabulary put off the least of unpretentious subaki.
+Zaxiri interest was a given since hizaki were sexual partialists that kept things exciting, but the subbie’s hungry stare felt strange; hizaki were too self-absorbed, and their compulsive use of sophisticated vocabulary put off even the most unpretentious of subaki.

-“You’re a long way from the helovx-hotel,” Sofita entered Dag’s embrace, and the breeders across the pool began whispering.
-She imitated the murmurs.
-“That color brings out the brown in your hide,”
+“You’re a long way from the helovx-hotel,” Sofita rose from the chaise and entered Dag’s embrace.
+When the breeders across the pool began whispering, Sofita couldn’t help imitating their murmurs.
+“That color brings out the brown in your hide.”